-One big outdoor attraction that’s gained popularity over the past few years is an outdoor kitchen, as this feature allows your customers to eat, drink and be merry all while enjoying the beauty of their backyard landscape.
+With people looking to spend more time outdoors than ever before, the addition of an outdoor kitchen is on everyone's wishlist.
+This feature allows your customers to eat, drink and be merry all while enjoying the beauty of their backyard landscape.

 When creating an outdoor kitchen, there are many facets to keep in mind, but one of the most important is what type of material you will use when installing the countertops.